Campus Employment

 How to Apply for Student Employment

-2. Contact the supervisor of the job you are interested in to schedule an interview.
+2. Contact the supervisor of the job you are interested in to apply for the job and request an interview.

-3. Students who are unable to secure a position on their own may contact the Office of Student Financial Services for assistance.
-Please note that a Federal Work-Study award does not guarantee a job.
+3. Students who are unable to secure a position on their own may contact Student Financial Services for assistance.
+Please note that a Federal Work Study award does not guarantee a job.

-4. Once you are hired, submit the following paperwork to Student Financial Services.
-Paperwork must be submitted prior to your first day at work.
-Please complete self service banking within three business days of starting your job:
+4. Once you are hired, you will be required to submit the following paperwork prior to your first day of work through Dropbox Sign.
+Self-Service direct deposit information should be completed within 3 business days of your start date:

 Additional Information

-Students may not work on campus more than 20 hours a week during the academic year.
-There are also limits to the amount of money a student may earn through the Federal Work-Study Program.
-After reaching their earnings limit, FWS students may, with the approval of their supervisor, continue working under the Elmhurst University–Funded Employment program.
+Students may not work on campus more than 20 hours per week during the academic year.
+There are also limits to the amount of money a student may earn through the Federal Work Study Program.
+After reaching their earnings limit, FWS students may sometimes continue working under the Elmhurst University Funded Employment (CWS) program with the approval of their supervisor.

 Hourly pay rates are based on the job level and on your skills and experience.
-All student workers earn at least minimum wage.
-Federal Work-Study students and Elmhurst University–Funded Employment students receive the same rates of pay.
+All student employees earn at least minimum wage, which is currently $13 per hour.
+Federal Work Study students and Elmhurst University Funded Employment (CWS) students receive the same rates of pay.

-Student workers are paid every two weeks.
+Student employees are paid every two weeks.
 Your pay can be direct deposited to your bank account or student account at Elmhurst University, or deposited to a Visa PayCard.
-You can choose your form of payment when completing Self Service Banking on Self-Service.
+You can choose your form of payment when completing your direct deposit setup.

 Students often encounter confidential information in the course of their on-campus work.
-A breach of this confidentiality will result in termination of employment.
-If you’re uncomfortable handling confidential information, talk to your supervisor at once.
-You should also talk to your supervisor if you are not comfortable performing an assigned task for any reason.
+A breach of confidentiality will result in termination of employment.
+If you are uncomfortable handling confidential information, speak to your supervisor immediately.
+You should also speak to your supervisor if you are not comfortable performing an assigned task for any reason.

-Report any on-the-job accidents or injuries to your supervisor immediately.
+Report any on-the-job accidents or injuries to your supervisor and to Human Resources immediately.

-Student workers are expected to fulfill the following responsibilities:
+Student employees are expected to fulfill the following responsibilities:

-• Remain on the job for the entire academic year, except in case of serious illness or failure to maintain a satisfactory academic record
+• Remain on the job for the entire academic year (unless a position is temporary), except in cases of serious illness or failure to maintain a satisfactory academic record.

-Designed to boost the professional skills of full-time student workers, the STEP program hosts workshops throughout the year on topics such as:
+Designed to boost the professional skills of student employees, the STEP program hosts workshops throughout the year on topics such as:

 • Business Etiquette